Science has revealed some staggering facts about spirituality and why it matters so much.

-- Practice some non-religious meditations.
-Twenty minutes of meditation per day will silence your thoughts and stresses about work, personal life and other day-to-day subjects.
-This will give you the mental space needed to consider thoughts of spirituality.
-Who knows, you might have deeply layered spiritual beliefs that have been defining you but which you’ve never found the time or open-mindedness to realise.
+- Practice non-religious meditation.
+Twenty minutes of meditation per day will silence your thoughts and stress.
+This will give you mental space.
+Who knows, you might have deeply layered spiritual beliefs.

 These are just some of the potential ways how to become spiritual.

-- Look for areas and times of your life where you’ve felt like some external force was helping you out and guiding you.
+- Look for areas and times of your life where you’ve felt like some external force was helping you.